Goodwill is trying to shake off the idea that it’s a Goodwill

 In Roanoke, Va., Goodwill is testing a new type of store format called Simply Goodwill.
 Prices at Simply Goodwill will be lower than at a traditional thrift shop with children’s clothing starting at $1.00 and adult clothing starts at $2.75, according to Forbes.
 Because Goodwills are independently operated, it will be up to the other shops to decide whether to replicate the idea.

-It’s probably worth trying, though, because while retailers across the country are shuttering, thrift-store shopping is growing, with up to 18 percent of Americans regularly purchasing goods from thrift shops, according to the Association of Resale Professionals.
+It’s probably worth trying, though, because while retailers across the country are shuttering, thrift-store shopping is growing, with up to 18% of Americans regularly purchasing goods from thrift shops, according to the Association of Resale Professionals.